winebarrel/spring_onion/README.md

 # SpringOnion

-Log queries with EXPLAIN that may be slow.
+Log MySQL queries with EXPLAIN that may be slow.
 Inspired by [MySQLCasualLog.pm](https://gist.github.com/kamipo/839e8a5b6d12bddba539).

 ## Installation